 Eels, and moray eels, in particular, are dangerous creatures to be avoided in Hawaii.
 These creatures hide in underwater holes, sea beds, and beneath rocks.

-Moray eels in particular can grow up to 13 feet long and have sharp teeth and a tendency to attack anyone that invades their space.
+Moray eels, in particular, can grow up to 13 feet long and have sharp teeth and a tendency to attack anyone who invades their space.
 Damage from eels typically comes from bites, which can result in muscle damage.

 Otherwise, they are not very aggressive.
 To avoid moray eels, refrain from moving rocks or other plant objects around when swimming.